S e e w a l d' s A r t G a l l e r y

 Either way, the afternoons get a bit cool except for mid-summer, but especially in spring and fall.
 In winter, downright cold is not unusual.

 LASTLY, but maybe more importantly than anything else: please bring your ‘positive mental attitude’, especially if you don’t usually have one- it will help you go a lot lot further.
-Mucho info will be given and it overwhelms some, especially when trying to put it all in practice on Day II.
+Mucho info will be given and it overwhelms some, especially when trying to put it all in practice on the first half of Day II.
 Just know that this is normal and you won't be the first, nor the last, ok?
 Please read the following testimonial.

 "Michael, thanks for the great time....
-Even though I experienced some frustration (about mid-way thru day II) I kept reminding myself what an opportunity this was that I decided to take advantage of and to make the best out of it.
+Even though I experienced some frustration (about mid-way thru day 2) I kept reminding myself what an opportunity this was that I decided to take advantage of and to make the best out of it.
 Then my rate of absorption took off...
 I am truly inspired. "

 Thanks,